 “Everyone says forgiveness is a lovely idea, until they have something to forgive.” —C.S.
 Lewis

-Forgiveness is one of the hardest things to do for many of us, especially when it comes to matters of the heart.
-You open up to someone in hopes that they’ll never betray your trust, and then it happens.
+Forgiving someone is one of the hardest things to do for many of us, especially when it comes to matters of the heart.
+You open up to a person in hopes that they’ll never betray your trust, and then it happens.

 My friend was completely calm when she told me.